Skip to main content

 Other minors at Auburn may also be paired with the major, such as business, communications, fisheries, geography, or sustainability.

-Environmental conservation and management is a growing field with various career options in the public and private sectors, including positions within federal, state, and municipal agencies, environmental consulting firms, nonprofit organizations such as land trusts, conservancies, and others.
-Depending on an individual’s specialization, experience, and skill level, graduates may qualify for a diverse array of nature-based occupations that include:
+Environmental conservation and management is a growing field with various career options in the public and private sectors, including positions within federal, state, and municipal agencies, environmental consulting firms and nonprofit organizations such as land trusts, conservancies and others.
+Depending on an individual’s specialization, experience and skill level, graduates may qualify for a diverse array of nature-based occupations that include:

 • Coastal Resources Planner